Judiciary of England and Wales

 There are various levels of judiciary in England and Wales—different types of courts have different styles of judges.
-They also form a strict hierarchy of importance, in line with the order of the courts in which they sit, so that judges of the Court of Appeal of England and Wales are generally given more weight than district judges sitting in county courts and magistrates' courts.
+They also form a strict hierarchy of importance, in line with the order of the courts in which they sit, so that judges of the Court of Appeal of England and Wales are given more weight than district judges sitting in the County Court and magistrates' courts.
 On 1 April 2020 there were 3,174 judges in post in England and Wales.
 Some judges with United Kingdom-wide jurisdiction also sit in England and Wales, particularly Justices of the United Kingdom Supreme Court and members of the tribunals judiciary.

 By statute, judges are guaranteed continuing judicial independence.

-There have been multiple calls from both Welsh academics and politicians however for a Wales criminal justice system.
+There have been multiple calls from both Welsh academics and politicians, however, for a distinct Welsh criminal justice system.

-The following is a list of the various types of judges who sit in the Courts of England and Wales:
+The following is a list of the various types of judges who sit in the courts of England and Wales:

 Lord Chief Justice and Lord Chancellor

 Since 3 April 2006, the Lord Chief Justice has been the overall head of the judiciary.
 Previously they were second to the Lord Chancellor, but the judicial functions of that office were transferred to the Lord Chief Justice under the Constitutional Reform Act 2005.
-The Lord Chief Justice is also the President of the Courts and holds, amongst some 400 statutory functions, positions such as the head of the Criminal Division of the Court of Appeal.
-Historically they were also President of the Queen's Bench Division of the High Court, but on becoming head of the judiciary that responsibility was transferred to a new office.
+The Lord Chief Justice is also the president of the courts and holds, amongst some 400 statutory functions, positions such as the head of the Criminal Division of the Court of Appeal.
+Historically they were also President of the King's Bench Division of the High Court, but on becoming head of the judiciary that responsibility was transferred to a new office.
 The Lord Chief Justice is responsible for arranging training for the judiciary, which is achieved through the Judicial College.

 Although the Lord Chancellor is no longer a judge, he still exercises disciplinary authority over the judges, jointly with the Lord Chief Justice.
 He also has a role in appointing judges, through control of the Judicial Appointments Commission.

 In law reports, the Lord Chief Justice is referred to as (for example) "Smith LCJ" or "Lord Smith CJ", and the Lord Chancellor as "Smith LC".

 In court, the Lord Chief Justice wears a black damask gown with gold lace along with a short wig during criminal cases and the black civil gown with gold tabs during civil cases.
 Ceremonially, the Lord Chief Justice wears the red robe with white trim along with a gold chain and full wig.

 The Lord Chancellor wears white winged shirt with ruffled collar, black waistcoat, and black coat underneath the black damask gown with gold lace, and black knee-length breeches with black silk stockings, and full-bottomed wig during ceremonial occasions.